 In addition to her work with IMPACT Group and her private practice, Kim’s professional work experience includes prior in-house advisory at Verizon Communications, W. W. Grainger, Kensington International, and the University of Chicago Booth School of Business.
 Client industries she specializes in include strategy and Big 4 consulting, boutique and bulge bracket investment banking/financial services, retail, entrepreneurship, and Fortune 100 CPG, manufacturing, and industrials.

 She holds a Master’s degree in Organizational Communications from Northwestern University and is a Certified Professional Career Coach (CPCC).
 She is also a certified practitioner in multiple assessment tools, including the Meyers Briggs Type Indicator (MBTI).
-Kim is a member of the International Coach Federation and a professional Affiliate of the Institute of Coaching, McLean/Harvard Medical School.
+Kim is a professional Affiliate of the Institute of Coaching, McLean/Harvard Medical School.

 Connect with Kim on Linkedin